-Students are required to complete The Free Application for Federal Student Aid (FAFSA).
-Processing of a student's financial aid begins when the school receives the results of this application, in the form of an electronic student aid report from the Department of Education.
-Documentation concerning family size, education goals, etc. will be requested from all students.
+Students are required to complete the Free Application for Federal Student Aid (FAFSA) for financial aid.
+Processing a student's financial aid begins when the school receives the results of this application, in the form of an electronic student aid report from the Department of Education.
+Students may be selected for FAFSA verification by the Department of Education.

-Students will be selected for verification and the school will be requesting additional documents to complete the processing.
-Once verification is completed and if applicable, corrections made the student will be notified.
-At such time that all documents requested are received, the school will package and award aid to the student.
+The financial aid office may request verification documents from students selected for FAFSA verification.
+Once verification documents are received, corrections may be made to a student's FAFSA.
+When the information on a student's FAFSA has been verified, the school will package and award eligible aid to the student.
 Once this has been done, the student's financial aid will be disbursed based on the normal disbursement schedule.
 Refunds to students are made each semester.
 These dates are posted on the DACC Web under "FA Important Dates".
-Notices are sent via DACC Student email prior to fund disbursement.

-You may request a review of your financial aid file if you or your family has unusual circumstances (i.e.: loss of employment).
+You may request a review of your financial aid file if you or your family has unusual circumstances (i.e., loss of employment).
 Please contact the financial aid office of the college you plan to attend to request a review of your financial aid file.
-DACC has the following deadlines to request the review: October 1 for students beginning enrollment in the fall semester March1 for students beginning enrollment in the spring semester.

-In compliance with Federal Regulations the Financial Aid Office must have received your correct, complete information by your last day of enrollment in the school year before awards or payment can be made.
+In compliance with Federal Regulations, the Financial Aid Office must have received your correct, complete information by your last day of enrollment in the school year before awards or payment can be made.

-ACADEMIC YEAR
+DEFINITION OF AN ACADEMIC YEAR

 The Danville Area Community College Academic Year for all financial aid programs is defined as one fall semester and one spring semester.
-The summer semester ends the academic year, but is not considered as equal to the fall or spring semester defining the academic year.
-Each semester (fall, spring and summer) is considered a payment period for financial aid purposes.
+The summer semester ends the academic year, but is not considered equal to the fall or spring semester, defining the academic year.
+Each semester (fall, spring, and summer) is considered a payment period for financial aid purposes.
 Financial aid payments are made to each eligible enrolled student at least once each semester.
 Payment may be made for the summer semester based on the student's Pell eligibility.
-Summer financial aid disbursements are made based on the same credit hour requirements as during the fall/spring semesters (i.e.: 12 eligible hours or more equals full-time; 9-11 eligible hours equals three-quarter time; 6-8 eligible hours equals half-time; and, in some cases, students enrolled in less than half-time may be eligible).
-In compliance with Federal regulations students may receive financial aid at only one college or university during the same semester of enrollment.
+Summer financial aid disbursements are made based on the same credit hour requirements as during the fall/spring semesters.
+In compliance with Federal regulations, students may receive financial aid at only one college or university during the same semester of enrollment.